banrovegrie/Nostradamus/README.md

 ### Finding Correlations with Environmental Factors

-From our environmental dataset, we first analyze the factors that can affect stocks or the other way: companies have an effect on these factors.
+From our environmental data-set, we first analyze the factors that can affect stocks or the other way: companies have an effect on these factors.

-For example, the following environmental factors were present in our dataset, among others:
+For example, the following environmental factors were present in our data-set, among others:

 ```
 Use of potash